20 high school students to participate in USA Biology Olympiad National Finals at Purdue

 North Carolina: Niel I. Lebeck, East Chapel Hill High School, Chapel Hill.

 Texas: Shulin Ye, Texas Academy of Mathematics and Science, Denton.

 Virginia: Yuqing Zhang, Thomas Jefferson High School for Science and Technology, Alexandria.

 About the Center for Excellence in Education

-The Center for Excellence in Education, which was founded in 1983 by the late Admiral H.G.
-Rickover and DiGennaro, is working to nurture high school and university scholars to careers of excellence and leadership in science, technology, engineering and mathematics, and to encourage collaboration between and among leaders in the global community.
-CEE sponsors the Research Science Institute, the USA Biology Olympiad and the Teacher Enrichment Program.
+The Center for Excellence in Education was founded in 1983 by the late Admiral H.G.
+Rickover and Joann P. DiGennaro, president of the center.
+The center's mission is to nurture young scholars to careers of excellence and leadership in science, technology, engineering and mathematics, and to encourage collaborations between and among leaders in the global community.
+CEE sponsors the Research Science Institute (RSI) and the USA Biology Olympiad (USABO).